Please refer to Mapping Documents for an introduction.

 1.1 Obtaining an Object

 For each XML or JSON object, a Mendix object needs to be obtained.
 You can create one or you can find an existing object in the database.
 Alternatively, you can use a custom microflow that returns an object.
-You can see how a Mendix object is obtained in the window depicted in figure 2, which is shown after double clicking a specific mapping element.
+You can define how a Mendix object is obtained in the window depicted in figure 2, which is shown after double clicking a specific mapping element.

 1.2.1 Obtain Mendix Object Methods